Enter your zip to

 Unless you’re ready to climb up on your roof and take some measurements (which we don’t recommend) there’s no easy way to measure your roof’s exact size.
 But if you know your home’s square footage, you can get a close estimate.

-Let’s say your home is 2,000 square feet.
+• Let’s say your home is one story and 2,000 square feet.
 If the roof has a moderate slope and isn’t too complex, multiply that number by 1.1 to estimate a 2,200-square-foot roof.

 Take Me There